 These low carb keto Cheesecake Brownies are super easy to make from scratch.
 You’ll need to make a fudgy keto brownies layer and a batch of our delicious cheesecake layer.

-- To make the cheesecake layer combine the cream cheese, sweetener, egg, and vanilla extract until the mixture is smooth.
+In a large bowl combine the cream cheese, sweetener, egg, and vanilla extract until the mixture is smooth.
 It’s best to use room temperature ingredients and an electric mixer to be sure your cheesecake is perfectly smooth.

-Tips for Perfect Low Carb Cheesecake Brownies
+Tips for Making Perfect Low Carb Cheesecake Brownies

 - Make sure you DON’T OVER BAKE the keto cheesecake brownies.
 This is one of the most important steps you have to follow if you don’t want to want up with a dry and gritty dessert.
 That’s the secret to perfectly rich and fudgy cheesecake brownies.